kmorgan26/WordDocumentComment/README.md

-# DocuMerge
+# Word Document Comment Consolidator

 ## Description
+This program offers two features:
-This program compares Word documents from two directories, consolidates their content and comments into a new document, and logs the differences and comments.
-It is designed to help users easily identify and merge comments from multiple versions of Word documents.
+1. **Compare and Consolidate Comments**: Compares Word documents from two directories, consolidates their content and comments into a new document, and logs the differences and comments.
+2. **Comments to CSV**: Extracts comments from all Word documents in a directory and writes them to a CSV file.

 ## Prerequisites
 - .NET 8.0 Runtime